-She wrote (PDF), "Race matters to a young woman's sense of self when she states her hometown, and then is pressed, 'No, where are you really from?' "
+(PDF), "Race matters to a young woman's sense of self when she states her hometown, and then is pressed, 'No, where are you really from?' "

 Some will read this statement as autobiographical, as it may be.
 But it also reflects a broader view about what race is and how it operates in the lives of those who do not neatly fit expectations.

 Her question -- "Where are you really from?" -- is a close cousin to the question many mixed-race people regularly encounter: "What are you really?"
 If Kennedy sought to shut us out, Sotomayor held open the court's door to mixed-race Americans.

 More Americans than ever reported themselves as mixed-race on the 2010 census

 .
 We cannot be reduced to a problem.